 New Jersey Town Restricts Streets From Commuters To Stop Waze Traffic Nightmare

-Two roads diverged in a 'burb and the harried, GPS-dependent commuter took the road less traveled by.
+Two roads diverged in a town, and the harried, GPS-dependent commuter took the road less traveled by.

 But then so did everyone else.
-[See: GPS dependent.]

-The rising popularity of navigation apps like Waze and Google Maps is creating a traffic nightmare for some quiet residential communities.
-Drivers looking for the quickest route around rush hour traffic are being directed through small towns, creating new congestion on side streets unequipped to handle the influx of additional cars.
+The rising popularity of navigation apps like Waze, in addition to Google Maps, is creating a traffic nightmare for some residential communities.
+Drivers looking for the quickest route around rush hour traffic are being directed through small towns, creating new congestion on side streets unequipped to handle the influx of cars.

-At least one town has taken steps to try to fix the problem.
-In Leonia, N.J., the municipal government restricted 60 side streets from non-residents to prevent New-York bound commuters trying to get to the George Washington Bridge from driving through their town.
+Leonia, N.J., has taken steps to try to fix the problem.
+The municipal government restricted 60 side streets from nonresidents to prevent New York-bound commuters from driving through the town to get to the George Washington Bridge.
 Except for three main roads, streets are restricted to residents and those heading to a business or residence in Leonia during key drive periods.

 Since the ordinance was implemented in January, it has faced several lawsuits, and now New Jersey Attorney General Gurbir Grewal is calling the decision "legally invalid."

-Violators of the new restrictions could face a $200 fine, though no citations have been issued yet, says Leonia Mayor Judah Zeigler.
-He tells Here & Now's Jeremy Hobson the goal of the regulation was never about increasing revenue, but to address a problem created by new technology.
+Violators of the new restrictions could face a $200 fine, though no citations have been issued, says Leonia Mayor Judah Zeigler.
+He tells Here & Now's Jeremy Hobson that the goal of the regulation was never about increasing revenue, rather it was about addressing a problem created by new technology.

-"We've been working with Waze and Google Maps and others for a while, and the only way that they could remove our streets from their algorithms is if our streets were shown as restricted access streets," Zeigler says.
-"We're not saying don't come to Leonia.
-We just need to keep that traffic on our Main Streets because those are the streets that are designed to accommodate that level."
+"We've been working with Waze and Google Maps and others for a while, and the only way that they could remove our streets from their algorithms is if our streets were shown as restricted-access streets," Zeigler says.
+"We're not saying, 'Don't come to Leonia.'
+We just need to keep that traffic on our main streets because those are the streets that are designed to accommodate that level."

-Over the past few months, the regulations have worked in diverting traffic back to the main roads.
+Over the past few months, the regulations have diverted traffic back to the main roads.
 The nearby town of Weehawken followed with similar restrictions.
 Waze, which was purchased by Google in 2013, even applauded the effort.

 "The challenge of spreading congestion across available public roads, big and small, is a universal problem and one that existed long before GPS apps," the company said in a statement.
 "We applaud Leonia for taking steps to further manage the complicated needs of local commuters."

-Surrounded by Interstate 95, the 1.6 square mile Leonia is nestled on the outskirts of New York City about two and a half miles from the George Washington Bridge.
+Adjacent to Interstate 95, the 1.6-square-mile Leonia is nestled on the outskirts of New York City about 2 1/2 miles from the George Washington Bridge.
 For years, savvy commuters would break off the highway and cut through the town's main road to get on the bridge.

-But the advent of new technology has diverted more drivers along that route, and then when that got crowded, onto residential side streets.
+But the advent of new technology has diverted more drivers along that route and, when the main roads got crowded, onto residential side streets.
 One frustrated resident told CBS News she couldn't even back out of her driveway because of the line of cars clogging her street.

 "Sometimes it takes 10 minutes, 15 minutes depending on who's gonna be nice and how much I'm gonna push up against their car until they let me out," Melissa Soesman said.